 - 40ft (2360ft³) and extra high version (2660ft³)

-You should bear in mind that you can also join your shipping containers together to create a bigger space if needed.
+You should bear in mind that you can also join your units together to create a bigger space if needed.

-There are many other ways that you can customise your shipping container.
+There are many other ways that you can customise your unit.
 If you are planning on using it as a railway store, here are some examples of what you can do: